Victor Wembanyama is an All-Star, 1 of 6 1st-time selections

 There will be at least 15 players who "start" at the All-Star Game this season.
 It's the first year of a new All-Star format, with three games.
 The 24 All-Stars will be drafted into three teams of eight players apiece by TNT personalities and former NBA greats Shaquille O'Neal, Charles Barkley and Kenny Smith.

-Those three teams will be entered into a four-team tournament, with the remaining squad made up of NBA rookies and second-year players from the Rising Stars event on All-Star Friday.
-There are two semifinal games, with the winners meeting in a championship game.
+Those three teams will be entered into a four-team tournament, with the remaining squad made up of NBA rookies and second-year players from the Rising Stars event on All-Star Friday, which is Feb.
+14. There are two semifinal games, with the winners meeting in a championship game.
 The games should go quickly; the first team to reach 40 points wins.

+The league changed the format this year with hopes that shorter games will be more competitive.
+Last year's All-Star Game was the highest-scoring in league history, a 211-186 game that was basically all 3-pointers and dunks.

+“We went back to the drawing board,” NBA Commissioner Adam Silver said.
+“We had direct conversations with many of the players, many of the perennial All-Stars, to talk about what it is that we could put together from a competitive standpoint.
+I’m optimistic this year that we landed on a formula that will work.”

 Oklahoma City coach Mark Daigneault and an assistant from his staff will coach two of the teams, and Cleveland coach Kenny Atkinson and one of his assistants will lead the others.

-Among the notable names who did not make it: Charlotte's LaMelo Ball — who narrowly missed out on being picked as a starter, but didn't have enough coach support to be a reserve — along with Atlanta's Trae Young, Sacramento's Domantas Sabonis, Phoenix's Devin Booker, Dallas' Kyrie Irving and the Clippers' Norman Powell.
+Among the notable names who did not make it: Charlotte's LaMelo Ball — who narrowly missed out on being picked as a starter, but didn't have enough coach support to be a reserve — along with Atlanta's Trae Young, Sacramento's Domantas Sabonis, Philadelphia's Tyrese Maxey, Indiana's Tyrese Haliburton, Phoenix's Devin Booker, Sacramento's De'Aaron Fox, Dallas' Kyrie Irving and Luka Doncic (who has played in only 22 games), and the Clippers' Norman Powell.

+Ball is fourth in the NBA at 28.2 points per game, plus averages 7.3 assists and 5.3 rebounds.
+Doncic — if he qualified for the league leaders by playing enough games, which he hasn’t because of injuries — would be fifth in scoring at 28.1 points per game, along with 8.3 rebounds and 7.8 assists per game.

+If they keep those averages and play enough games to qualify for the league's end-of-season leaderboard, they would be the only two players in NBA history to have such numbers in a season and not make the All-Star Game.

 AP NBA: https://apnews.com/hub/nba